RepoDynamics/PyPackIT/docs/website/source/manual/meta/extensions.md

 To add an extension to your repository's `meta` content, create a file named `extensions.yaml` in the root of your repository's `meta` directory.
-The file must contain an object with a single key `extensions`, where the value is an array of objects, each declaring a single extension for a specific `meta` file.
+The file must contain an array of objects, each declaring a single extension for a specific `meta` file.
 Each object must contain the following keys:
 - `type`: This is the relative path (from the root of the `meta` directory) to the `meta` file being extended, without the `.yaml` extension.